SpikeAlerts/Website/pages/updates.md

 We will aim to update this weekly on Wednesdays!

+## 1-31-2024

+Paused overnight alerts and removed "SpikeAlert" from all messages.
+Significant work on code organization/modulation [Repository](https://github.com/SpikeAlerts/SpikeAlerts) - the new version should be ready for testing mid-to-late February.

 ## 1-24-2024

 Version 2.0 is in progress!
 In March we will message when it's ready with a new sign-up form and then terminate version 1.